alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 <strong>Bean Validation API.
 What is it?</strong>

-The Bean Validation API is a specification of Java EE (<a href="https://jcp.org/en/jsr/detail?id=380">JSR 380</a>) that makes it easy to validate objects and their fields.
+The Bean Validation API is a specification of Java EE (<a href="https://jcp.org/en/jsr/detail?id=380">JSR 380</a>) that makes easy to validate objects and their fields.

 It uses annotations to specify what must be validated and how.
 Once the validation happens, we will have available a list of errors that will give as all needed information about what has failed.

+Interesting is that we can use <em>groups</em>.
+So we do not need to validate all all fields at the same time, but we have a way to specify which fields must be validated.

 For example, given the class Item: